May 2024 Graduates

 PRIOR TO GRADUATION…

-1. Join us for the first-ever Honors College Class of 2023 Boat Cruise!
-In lieu of Lunch with the Dean, we're inviting all graduating Honors students to join us for a boat cruise in the Charleston Harbor!
+3. Mark your calendars for the Honors College Class of 2024 Boat Cruise!
+This is a new annual tradition where we invite all graduating Honors students to join us for a boat cruise in the Charleston Harbor!
 This cruise is a chance to celebrate your many accomplishments at CofC.
 Participation is optional and requires a purchased ticket (with the Honors College covering half the cost).
-Register and payment received by April 11 to ensure your spot.
-Learn more about the boat cruise on the Hub.
+This year's boat cruise will be held on Thursday, May 2, 2024.
+Look for more information regarding registration and cost to be sent in March 2024.

-2. Submit your Senior Profile and upload an updated Resume to OAKS.
-All seniors must complete the Honors Senior Profile by noon on Friday, April 28.
+4. Complete the Honors senior profile form and upload an updated Resume to OAKS.
+The Senior Profile link will be available mid-March.
+All seniors must complete the Honors senior profile by noon on Friday, April 26, 2024.
 We use this survey information to create a personalized narrative for the Honors graduation ceremony, so the information should reflect both your College accomplishments and your current thoughts about your future plans.
 Please also submit an updated resume to OAKS, as we often pull information from there as well.
 If you'd like to update your senior profile after you've submitted it (with updated news about your job search, say, or grad school acceptance), you can do so by email to firstname.lastname@example.org with the subject “Senior Profile Update.”

-3. Complete the Honors College Senior Survey.
+5. Complete the Honors College Senior Survey.
+The link will be made available mid-March.
 This is a MANDATORY exit survey that must be completed by ALL graduating Honors College seniors.
 The data collected from this anonymous survey is used in our evaluation of the Honors College experience.
-Your Honors College experience was influenced by the feedback we received from those graduates who came before you, so please do take the time to help us improve Honors for those to follow the link to the survey – please complete by Wednesday, April 26th.
+Your Honors College experience was influenced by the feedback we received from those graduates who came before you, so please do take ~15 minutes to help us improve Honors for future students.
+Please complete this by Wednesday, April 26th.

-4. Submit your completed Bachelor’s Essay to the Honors Online Repository by noon on Wednesday, April 26.
+6. Submit your completed Bachelor’s Essay to the Honors Online Repository by noon on Wednesday, April 24.
 The Bachelor’s Essay will be due to your professor at a time that you have agreed upon with them.
 Ask your professor about his or her deadline.
-Instructions for Completing and submitting your Bachelor’s Essay can be found on the Hub (Click the Bachelor's Essay tab above).
+Instructions for completing and submitting your Bachelor’s Essay can be found on the Hub (Click the Bachelor's Essay tab above).

 Location: Charleston Music Hall